-There’s a strong argument to be made that “Cybercrime” is more of a threat than physical crime to most people and organizations.
-The more you thinks about the hypothesis, the more alarming it becomes.
+There’s a strong argument to be made that “Cybercrime” is more of a threat than a physical crime to most people and organizations.
+The more you think about the hypothesis, the more alarming it becomes.

 Red Level urges all of our clients, large and small, to implement the following recommendations:

 - Install a firewall – and ensure that it is properly configured to ensure that no potential points of entry are left undefended.

 - Install – and regularly update- advanced antivirus protection.
 Not just for PCs, but for Macs, tablets, and smartphones as well.

 - Maintain advanced antispam protections.
 Email remains a key point of vulnerability for most organizations.

 - Implement web/internet filtering.
 In recent years, malicious websites have emerged as the most popular entry point for malware.

 - Ensure that systems promptly receive all official recommended updates for both system software and applications.